 I like to meditate to calm my mind, I have a lot of thoughts around my mind so need to clean the noggin' from time to time.
 I'm also always listening to music so you'll always see me with my headphones.

-Header photo taken by Cheryl Mann.
+Header photo taken by Justin Slee.
 Other photos taken by Emma Kauldhar.